 As of October 1, 2025, you report your qualifying activity at application and at annual renewal rather than every month.
 If you miss a required report, DCH issues a notice with a cure period.
 If you submit the missing documentation or explain a valid exemption within the cure period, your enrollment continues.
 If you do not cure, you are disenrolled at the end of the cure period and must reapply with new activity documentation.

 Partially.
-Pathways does not provide the full 3-month look-back at 42 USC 1396a(a)(34), but effective October 1, 2025 coverage begins on the first day of the month the application is received, so qualifying expenses from earlier in the application month can be covered.
+Pathways does not provide the full 3-month retroactive look-back that some Medicaid categories do, but effective October 1, 2025 coverage begins on the first day of the month the application is received, so qualifying expenses from earlier in the application month can be covered.
 Expenses from months before the application month are the participant's responsibility.

 If you apply for and receive a SSA disability determination, you transition to ABD Medicaid, which has different income and asset eligibility rules and no work requirement.
 ABD Medicaid also provides more comprehensive coverage for adults with chronic disabilities.
 Contact DFCS at 1-877-423-4746 to initiate the transition.